clayrisser/node-log-benchmarks/RESULTS.md

 ### Syslog UDP

-For the seconds set of test results, we benchmarked the performance of the libraries when sending the logs to syslog over UDP.
+For the third set of test results, we benchmarked the performance of the libraries when sending the logs to syslog over UDP.

 Again, notice that each test result contains two times, _unblocked_  and _done_.